 Next steps

-The Delta SkyMiles Platinum American Express Card is a strong pick for loyal Delta flyers who will use the companion certificate and pay their balance in full.
-If that describes you, review the current terms and apply when your credit is ready.
+The Delta SkyMiles Platinum American Express Card is a strong pick for loyal Delta flyers who will use the companion certificate and pay in full.
+If that is you, review the current terms and apply when your credit is ready.
+If you are still building, start with a flexible card like the Robinhood Gold Card or an unsecured builder like the Aspire Mastercard, pay on time, and track your progress.
+Terms and conditions apply.